Slicer/Slicer/Docs/developer_guide/script_repository/volumes.md

 First load your DWI volume and estimate tensors to produce a DTI volume called ‘Output DTI Volume’.

-Then open the python window: View->Python interactor.
+Then open the python window: View->Python console.

 Use this command to access tensors through numpy: